mohameda1011/Smart-ATM-System/README.md

 # License

-This project is for educational and research purposes only.
+This project is for educational purposes.